 New England Patriots odds FAQs

 Super Bowl odds for the New England Patriots will fluctuate throughout the offseason and upcoming NFL season.
-However, as of May, the Patriots’ Super Bowl odds ranged from +4500 on FanDuel to +6500 on DraftKings.
+However, as of August, the Patriots’ Super Bowl odds range from +4500 on FanDuel to +6500 on DraftKings.

 Yes!
 The sports betting industry has launched in Massachusetts.
-Seven MA mobile betting apps are currently available.
-In addition, bets are accepted at MGM Springfield, Encore Boston Harbor and Plainridge Park Casino.
+Eight MA mobile betting apps are currently available.
+In addition, bets are accepted in person at MGM Springfield, Encore Boston Harbor and Plainridge Park Casino.

 +1100.
 When the New England Patriots fell behind the Atlanta Falcons 28-3 with 8:41 left in the third quarter of Super Bowl 51, New England’s live moneyline odds were +1100 at Nevada’s William Hill sportsbooks.
 That’s an implied losing probability of 8.33%.

 The owner of the New England Patriots is Robert Kraft.
 He purchased the team back in 1994.
-According to Forbes, as of 2021 the New England Patriots had a value of $4.4 billion.
+According to Sportico, the Patriots are the fourth-most valuable franchise in the NFL, holding a current valuation of $6.7 billion.

 The New England Patriots have been to the Super Bowl 11 times.
 They have won six Super Bowls in franchise history (2001, 2003, 2004, 2014, 2016, 2018).